amatov/FragmentomicsSubclinicalDisease/README.md

 # Utilization of cfDNA fragment size patterns ​for disease detection & classification ​based on low-coverage WGS data

-### Presentations and clinical applications on this project (Classification of Genome-Wide cfDNA Fragmentation Patterns with Deep Learning) are available here: http://dx.doi.org/10.13140/RG.2.2.34819.89121/1 (5 PDF files)

 We consider the relative entropy between cohorts’ cfDNA fragment lengths and test two hypotheses.